laravel/docs/upgrade.md

         //
     }

 If you are calling any authorization policies and passing a class name instead of a model instance, you should verify that you have an `Any` suffixed method for that ability.

-It is perfectly normal to have both an `Any` suffixed method and a non-suffixed version of the method on a single policy class.
+> {tip} It is perfectly normal to have both an `Any` suffixed method and a non-suffixed version of the method on a single policy class.
 For example: a `view` method for authorizing if a user can view a particular post instance and a `viewAny` method for authorizing if a user can view posts in general.

 #### The `AuthorizesResources` Trait